jennerhanni/GraphletDB/README.md

-# GraphletJS
+# GraphletDB

 ## Introduction

-GraphletJS is a JavaScript library for managing a particular style of property graph database.
-The library expects to work with a flat list of objects called nodes, where each node has certain properties based on its type.
-The database file format is JSON-LD.
+GraphletDB is an extensible property graph database written in JSON-LD.
+This is not a database intended for scaling or production, but for prototyping and for early explorations into a dataset where the ideal schema is unclear.

-This library provides functions to add and remove nodes, update nodes in place, add and remove label-associated properties, create a new node of an existing label, and validate that a list meets the basic requirements of the GraphletJS schema.
+The database provides functions to add and remove records, update records in place, add and remove label-associated properties, create a new records of an existing label, and validate that each entry meets the basic requirements of the GraphletDB schema.

 ## Installation